risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

   storage class - volume types
     apart from gcp storage other soulutions can also be used

     - aws - ebs volumes

     - local storage - nfs, isci, cinder, gluster fs, vsphere volume, other

     -  worker nodes - mount their file system directories via

       - host path volume type

     or

       - empty directory volume type

-      solution for transient data, when it also needs to be share between multiple containers in the same pod
+      solution good for transient data, when it also needs to be share between multiple containers in the same pod

       volume gets deleted along with the pod

     - git repositories

     mount emptydir into initcontainer that clones the repo using git

     then mount the emptydir into pod's container

 |